microsoft/azuredevopslabs/labs/vsts/pul/packagemanagement/readme.md

 1. Navigate to your team project on VSTS.

-1. Delivery Plans is provided as a marketplace extension.
+1. Package Management is provided as a marketplace extension.
 From the **Marketplace** navigation dropdown, select **Browse Marketplace**.

     ![](images/000.png)